mwdossantos/portfolio/docs/week-18.md

         -   `/wenyi` - path for any pages that are for Wenyi's portfolio
         -   `/matthew` - path for any pages that are for Matthew's portfolio

 This is an extremely beneficial setup.
 Reason being is that for the homepage (`index.js`) I can use components from the `home` folder.
 For a sub page of for example myself I can use components from the `components/matthew` folder.
-Everything is scoped to correctly meaning there won't be any conflicts.
+Everything is scoped correctly meaning there won't be any conflicts.

 ### [Homepage](https://wowportfolios.nl/)